 Second, common carriers have to serve everyone who wants to use the service.
 The post office can’t deny service to people sending letters it disagrees with, and the phone company can’t refuse service to people based on their religious views.
 Everyone has the same right to pay to use the service.

-Third, a common carrier has to charge everyone the same price for the same service–although, for example, a railroad could charge more to transport volatile chemicals that need special handling.
+Third, common carriers have to charge everyone the same price for the same service–although, for example, a railroad could charge more to transport volatile chemicals that need special handling.

 Why shouldn’t a railroad, a postal service or an Internet access provider be free to charge whatever it wants, and to charge different people differently for the same service?
 It’s because they provide a service that we want all to have equal access to.
 Taxi cabs are common carriers because we don’t want them to be able to ignore non-whites looking to pay for a ride.
 For the same reason, wireless phone companies can’t charge Muslims more.
 It’s just a better place when anyone can get a cab for the same fair price, and anyone who wants a mobile phone can buy one.